nixta/esri-polymer/README.md

 #Esri Polymer

-This project build esri maps into web components that can be used to create maps decleratively to HTML.
+This project has turned Esri JavaScript web maps into web components that can be used to create maps decleratively to HTML.
 It leverages Googles Polymer library which allows users to create custom web components.

 It currently supports: